GaloisInc/BESSPIN-riscv-boom/README.md

 The Berkeley Out-of-Order RISC-V Processor [![CircleCI](https://circleci.com/gh/riscv-boom/riscv-boom.svg?style=svg)](https://circleci.com/gh/riscv-boom/riscv-boom)
 ====================================================================================================================================================================

+This repository is a fork of the [RISC-V Boom repo](https://github.com/riscv-boom/riscv-boom) ported for the BESSPIN project.

 The Berkeley Out-of-Order Machine (BOOM) is a synthesizable and parameterizable open source RV64GC RISC-V core written in the [Chisel](https://chisel.eecs.berkeley.edu/) hardware construction language.
 While BOOM is primarily ASIC optimized, it is also usable on FPGAs.
 We support the FireSim flow to run BOOM at 90+ MHz on FPGAs on Amazon EC2 F1.
 Created at the University of California,